5 injured in shooting in Mount Vernon Walmart

 Officers were called to the store in the 2300 block of Freeway Drive for reports of shots being fired inside the building shortly before 10 p.m., according to the Mount Vernon Police Department.

-Police investigators believe the shooting occurred after one group of men entered the store and got into “an altercation” with a another group of men already inside the store, police said.
+Police investigators believe the shooting occurred after a group of men entered the store and got into “an altercation” with a another group of men already inside the store, police said.

 A 72-year-old customer and a 24-year-old employee were injured, as were three 19-year-old men who had been involved in the altercation, police said.